 "Oh.
-Well, that's because this Fred is a woman."
+Well, that's because this Fred's a woman."

 "Used to be a cow though.
 Heh.
-Got away and ate bark in a cave," the woman said.
+Got away and ate bark in a cave," this Fred person said.

 "No bark now, Fred.
 Why don't you go get some oatmeal?"
 Angel's voice was gentle.